cubedb/cubedb/README.md

 Created by the Badoo BI tech team CubeDB lets us explore tens of millions of incoming events **live**.
-The database keeps all of it's data in memory and is designed to do one thing only: answer simple data queries about the number of data points in partition intervals really fast, i.e. within tens of milliseconds.
+The database keeps all of it's data in memory and is designed to do one thing only: answer simple queries about the number of data points in partition intervals really fast, i.e. within tens of milliseconds.

 CubeDB operates on Cubes.
 A Cube is a collection of data points split into partitions.
 Every data point has a partitioning field, a set of string dimension fields and a set of integer metric fields.
 A